slave-blocker/voider/README.md

 ./install_as_root.sh

-(there is still a bug on running python3 mgmt.py as root. run "python3 mgmt.py" 1 and "python3 mgmt.py" 2 until it returns no exceptions)

 run the install with the user that is going to have the scripts.

 ./install_as_user.sh (sudo password will be needed)

+sudo reboot

+ssh into the raspi 4 again; do :

+cd .config/voider

+sudo su

+python3 mgmt.py 1

+(there is still a bug on running python3 mgmt.py as root. run "#python3 mgmt.py" 1 and "#python3 mgmt.py" 2 until it returns no exceptions)

 **How to use** :